huichen-cs/OSClassExamples/cpuschedule/umscheduler/unix/um2tschedshc/README.md

 # User Mode Thread Scheduler

-This program demonstrates the mechanism to schedule two threads running in user mode using UNIX APIs:
+This program demonstrates the mechanism to schedule two threads running in user mode using Unix APIs:

 - setcontext, getcontext, makecontext, and swapcontext
 - signaling handling (using a signal handler function)